 COVID-19 has changed our world.
-Tobacco prevention and control remain the Partnership for a Tobacco Free Wisconsin's priority.
+Tobacco prevention and treatment remains the Partnership for a Tobacco Free Wisconsin's priority.
 Many of the statewide coalition's partners have integrated pandemic response into their important work.

 - Cigarette smoking and secondhand smoke exposure can suppress immune system function and cause heart and lung diseases.